 If only there was a side job that could help pay the bills but not take up too much valuable family time.
 Are there even jobs out there like that?
 And if so, where do they exist?
 I’m tired of being broke and spending all day in a house that has been taken over by toddlers and their toys.
 So I started researching.
 Maybe you don’t have time to look for this information, and that’s okay.
 I did it for you!

 Making extra money without raising your stress level sounds like a dream.
-But finding the right side job that will work with your daily schedule and lifestyle can be time-consuming.
+But finding the best side hustles for parents that not only work with their schedule and lifestyle can be time-consuming.
 In my world, I’m good at diapers and wiping noses, but it’s been a while since I was in the workforce.
 I made lists of my strengths: time management, organization, staff management … and the things I love: crafts, reading, and travel.
 And I came up with a ton of ideas.
 Hopefully, this list can help you think of ways to combine your favorite pastimes with your strengths to create a winning side-job, too.

-Want some stress relief while making money?
-A blog may be the perfect answer to more than one question.
+You may have wondered, “What are the best side hustles for parents?”
+Well, if you need some stress relief while making money then a blog may be the perfect answer to this one question.
 A how-to site, a recipe log, some parental wisdom or even some funny but sage advice from the mouth of a toddler can go viral in minutes, thanks to social media.
 No one knows this better than the mommy bloggers who make cash from writing what they know.
 Some are lucky enough to support their entire household by stringing together words that resonate with frustrated parents.
 How do they do it?
 Creative, useful and entertaining content with some of the monetization methods below.

 - PPC Ads: Pay-per-click ads are just one of the ways to monetize a site.
 Google Adsense is the most popular method, but there are others.
 Ads show up based on the content of the page, and you get paid when viewers click on them.